 The tritone changes in bars 1-8 are purely ornamental because the melody line stays in the Ionian mode of the home tonic.
 The melody line in bar 10 goes to chromatic note p5 that's visibly and audibly not a passing note, identifying a mode change determined by the O tritone.
 The mode is not //O because this is a minor mode and the melody line in bars 10-11 is major: the mode can only be altO (same tritone, all non-tritone notes different).
 The same goes for tritone P in bars 12-13: the mode can only be altP.
 The mode in bars 14-15 is //L and bar 16 returns to //I. These are very simple mode changes: in bars 10-16, one note changes from one mode to the next, supplied by the tritone.
-The only big change (4 notes) is //L-altO in bars 8-10.
+The only big change (4 notes) is //I-altO in bars 8-10.

 The parallel mode changes are shown next (altered notes highlighted).
 The other side of the coin of parallel mode changes is Ionian tonic changes shown on the right (up a major sixth and then down by fifths).
 The parallel modes provide the notes.
-The notation on the right is of the form Ionian@6 and not //I@6, for example, because the latter would identify the relative mode of //I starting on note 6, which is Aeolian (the Ionian@6 form could be written as "//I"@6 to indicate that "//I" is not for this home tonic).
+The notation on the right is of the form Ionian@6 and not //I@6, for example, because the latter would identify the relative mode of //I starting on note 6.
+The new Ionian mode is actaully //O@6 (the Ionian@6 form could be written as "//I"@6 where the quotes indicate that "//I" is for a different tonic).